Façade Program

 -

-historic or architectural context of the area.
-If appropriate, the architect will provide a recommendation, conceptual sketch, scope of work, and opinion of construction costs for the suggested renovation for inclusion in the Phase II Application. -
+PHASE 2 - ARCHITECTURAL PLANNING PROCESS.
+Selected applicants must meet with the project's architect to outline the scope of work and obtain the architect's recommendation.
+The architect will ensure that renovations are appropriate to the historic or architectural context of the area.
+If appropriate, the architect will provide a recommendation, conceptual sketch, scope of work, and opinion of construction costs for the suggested renovation for inclusion in a Phase 3 Application.

 -